Color-Kinematics Duality and Dual Conformal Symmetry for A Four-loop Form Factor in N=4 SYM: limit and dual conformal symmetry

-Similar DDCI symmetry was also considered for the non-planar four- and five-point amplitudes in \cite{Bern:2018oao, Chicherin:2018wes}.
-It is worthwhile pointing out that for form factors, the $b^\mu\propto q^\mu$ direction together with the $q^2=0$ condition is special: it preserves precisely the periodic Wilson line configuration, and this also suggests that $\delta_{q}$ is an exact symmetry for the form factor integrand.
+where $\delta_q$ is defined as in \eqref{eq:ddcitransformation} with $b^\mu \propto q^\mu$.
+A similar DDCI symmetry was also considered for the non-planar four- and five-point amplitudes in \cite{Bern:2018oao, Chicherin:2018wes}.
+It is worth mentioning that, for a general off-shell $q$, the special conformal transformation $\delta_q$ will break the periodic structure for the Wilson line; however, $\delta_q$ with $q$ lightlike preserves the periodic configuration, with $\delta_{q}q=0$, suggesting that $\delta_{q}$ is an exact symmetry for the form factor integrand.